Home

 One Page Briefs on Broadband , 23 organizations weigh in with advice to Congress

-Providing Ubiquitous Gigabit Networks in the United States, an IEEE position paper (PDF)
+Providing Ubiquitous Gigabit Networks in the United States, 2005 IEEE position paper (PDF)

 Reforming Telecom Policy for the Big Broadband Era, by Reed Hunt, former FCC chairman (PDF w/add’l.refs)